Safety and Security

-In Case of Emergency Quick Reference Sheet
+Emergency Quick Reference Sheet

-The College has created a quick reference guide that you may download and print.
+Tyler has created a quick reference guide that you may download and print.
 The In Case of Emergency Quick Reference Sheet includes important phone numbers and basic emergency information.

 Annual Security Report

-Each year, the College creates an Annual Security Report for Clery Act Compliance.
+Each year, the college creates an Annual Security Report for Clery Act Compliance.